solislemuslab/solislemuslab.github.io/pages/talks.md

 ### 2020

+[Virtual talk](https://amstat-jsm.conferencecontent.net/paper/313478) at the [Joint Statistical Meetings (JSM)](https://ww2.amstat.org/meetings/jsm/2020/onlineprogram/index.cfm) on the Section of Statistical Methods in Phylogenetics and Metagenomics (_Aug 4_)

 Methods in phylogenetic inference - [SBE Meeting](https://sbemeeting.weebly.com/schedule.html): What are phylogenetic networks and why should we care? (_Jul 28_).
 [YouTube](https://www.youtube.com/watch?v=4ByqoDnpVew)

 Microbiome Hub Seminar - WID: Scalable Inference of Phylogenetic Networks (_May 7_)